Kay Miller Temple, MD, Web Writer

 Kay Miller Temple has been a web writer for the Rural Health Information Hub since 2017.

 Kay received her Bachelor of Arts degree in Biology from Augustana University and her Doctor of Medicine degree from the University of South Dakota.
-She completed a combined residency in Pediatrics and Internal Medicine at the Maricopa Medical Center, the VA hospital and Good Samaritan Medicine Center in Phoenix.
-She also is board certified in Hospice and Palliative Care.
+She completed a combined residency in Pediatrics and Internal Medicine at the Maricopa Medical Center, the VA hospital, and Good Samaritan Medicine Center in Phoenix.
+Later in her career, she also became board certified in Hospice and Palliative Care.

 Kay received her Masters of Journalism and Mass Communication degree from the Arizona State University Walter Cronkite School of Journalism and Mass Communication.
 For her master's work, Kay covered health, education, and Native American stories for the Cronkite News Service.
 Before coming to the RHIhub, Kay also wrote for several healthcare-related magazines.

 Contact Kay at 701.777.6146 or by email at email@example.com.